Skip to main content

 4. 4Sufficient funds: Evidence of financial means for your stay — a bank card, cash, or a bank statement.
 There is no formal minimum, but budget approximately EUR 50 per day as a baseline.

-5. 5Qualifying visa (if applicable): If entering under the Schengen visa-free rule, have your valid Schengen visa readily visible in your passport.
+5. 5Qualifying visa or permit (if applicable): If entering under the foreign-visa rule, have your valid Schengen, UK, EU, or US visa — or your Schengen, EU, or US residence permit — readily visible in your passport.

 6. 6Registration: Foreign visitors must register with the local police within 24 hours of arrival.
 Hotels and hostels do this automatically.
 If staying in private accommodation (Airbnb, friend's home), you must register at the nearest police station yourself.